 Is Cyberbullying a Crime?

-Until the mid-2000s, no laws specifically addressed cyberbullying.
+Until the mid-2000s, there were no specific cyberbullying laws.
 But legislators have not been blind to the increasing number of high-publicity incidents, including tragic results in certain cases (suicides and school shootings, for instance).
 Laws have sprung up in some states, but many of these law often leave enforcement in the hands of school officials.
 As such, cyberbullying may often be treated as a civil, rather than a criminal matter.

 However, prosecutors have used existing laws on the books to prosecute individuals suspected of cyberbullying.
 Criminal harassment statutes can often provide a basis for bringing charges in severe cases, and more serious criminal charges have been brought in cases where the offense has resulted in suicide or other tragic consequences.